jsmithabq/ODrive/ruby/README.txt

+ODrive

 Summary

+ODrive, provides an alternative front-end to object-storage services such as OpenStack Swift.
+Currently, ODrive only provides drivers for Swift.
+The objective is to support Ceph RADOSGW, as well as other services as they come to market.

+ODrive provides
-ODrive is a Ruby application server implemented with Sinatra.
+  1. A Ruby application server implemented with Sinatra.
+  2. A RESTful front-end, which, with driver support, can support multiple object-storage services, providing common services across object-storage back-end services.
+  3. An HTML web interface to object services.

+Contents

 Requirements